-The second tool is called Google Search Console and it’s a great software to monitor the health of your site, such as broken pages, indexing problems and keyword rankings.
+The second tool is called Google Search Console and it’s a great software to monitor the health of your sites, such as broken pages, indexing problems, and keyword rankings.
 In order to activate this tool, watch the video below to see how you can perform a verification with Google.

 Lastly, there’s a component called Sitemap which is automatically generated by Shopify whenever you create new pages, collections or blog posts.
 It contains all the links to these pages and is used by the search engines to scan your site, index and rank a particular content before presenting them to the users.

 A sitemap is tracked using Google Search Console so after the successful verification, enter the ‘sitemap.xml’ file under ‘Add Sitemap’ and you are good to go.